 I’m very selective of recipes that I strongly encourage you to try but this is one of them.
 Grab some fresh figs and make this cake soon–you’ll be happy you did.

-* Adapted from Patricia Wells’ Winemaker’s Grape Cake in At Home in Provence
+Studded with fresh figs, this olive oil cake tastes like summer on the French Riviera.
+(Adapted from Patricia Wells' Winemaker's Grape Cake in At Home in Provence)

 - 2/3 cup sugar

 - 1/4 cup extra virgin olive oil

 - 10 ounces chopped fresh figs (See Note)

 Preheat your oven to 350°F. Butter and flour a 9-inch springform pan, making sure to tap out the excess flour.
 Set aside.

 Using a hand mixer, beat the eggs and sugar in a large bowl until thick and a pale-yellow color, about 3 minutes.
 Add the butter, oil, milk, vanilla extract and mix until blended.